GMOs - environmental concerns

 Cross pollination will not only contaminate wild plants, affecting their natural genetic makeup, but will seriously compromise any organic or non GM farming system.
 Despite claims that GM and non-GM can co-exist, it is patently untrue.

-Search the internet for ‘Co-existence of GM crops’ and you will find a slew of papers which confirm the unrealistic claims of spatial regulation between pollinating crops.
 For economic and geographical constraints, farmers cannot be expected to isolate their GM crops.
 Organic farmers will lose their registration, and in Canada, for instance, it is now virtually impossible to cultivate non-GM oilseed rape, such is the overwhelming GM presence.